 Let us return for a moment to the case of multipole fields.
-If we work in a gauge in which the transverse components of the vector potential are both zero, then the field components are given by:
+If we work in a gauge in which the transverse components of the vector potential are both zero, then the field components are given by

-From these expressions, we see that if we take any two points with the same $y$ coordinate, then the difference in the vector potential between these two points is given by the ``flux'' passing through a line between these points:
+From these expressions, we see that if we take any two points with the same $y$ coordinate, then the difference in the vector potential between these two points is given by the `flux' passing through a line between these points:

-Similarly for any two points with the same $x$ coordinate:
+Similarly for any two points with the same $x$ coordinate

-In general, for a field that is independent of $z$, and working in a gauge where $A_x = A_y = 0$, we can write:
+In general, for a field that is independent of $z$, and working in a gauge where $A_x = A_y = 0$, we can write

-where $\Delta A_z$ is the change in the vector potential between two points $P_1$ and $P_2$ in a given plane $z = z_0$; and $\Delta \Phi$ is the magnetic flux through a rectangular ``loop'' with vertices $P_1$, $P_2$, $P_3$ and $P_4$: see Fig.~\ref{fig:vectorpotentialinterp}. $P_3$ and $P_4$ are points obtained by transporting $P_1$ and $P_2$ a distance $\Delta z$ parallel to the $z$ axis.
-Eq.~(\ref{eq:twodflux}) can also be obtained by applying Stokes' theorem to the loop $P_1P_2P_3P_4$, with the relationship (\ref{eq:bequalcurla}) between $\vec{B}$ and $\vec{A}$:
+where $\Delta A_z$ is the change in the vector potential between two points $P_1$ and $P_2$ in a given plane $z = z_0$; and $\Delta \Phi$ is the magnetic flux through a rectangular `loop' with vertices $P_1$, $P_2$, $P_3$ and $P_4$: see Fig.~\ref{fig:vectorpotentialinterp}. $P_3$ and $P_4$ are points obtained by transporting $P_1$ and $P_2$ a distance $\Delta z$ parallel to the $z$ axis.
+Equation~(\ref{eq:twodflux}) can also be obtained by applying Stokes's theorem to the loop $P_1P_2P_3P_4$, with the relationship (\ref{eq:bequalcurla}) between $\vec{B}$ and $\vec{A}$:

-hence:
+hence

 Finally, we give the vector potentials corresponding to three-dimensional fields.
-In the Cartesian basis, with the field given by Eqs.~(\ref{eq:threedcartnbx})--(\ref{eq:threedcartnbz}), a possible vector potential (in the Coulomb gauge) is:
+In the Cartesian basis, with the field given by Eqs.~(\ref{eq:threedcartnbx})--(\ref{eq:threedcartnbz}), a possible vector potential (in the Coulomb gauge) is

-In the polar basis, with the field given by Eqs.~(\ref{eq:threedmodepolarbr})--(\ref{eq:threedmodepolarbz}), a possible vector potential is:
+In the polar basis, with the field given by Eqs.~(\ref{eq:threedmodepolarbr})--(\ref{eq:threedmodepolarbz}), a possible vector potential is